Save Bolivar Flats Shorebird Sanctuary

 Update: January 2025

-If you are interested in finding out more about the campaign or supporting the project with a gift or pledge, please contact Aimee Friend at afriend@houstonaudubon.org or 281.300.4918.
+Donations can be made by using the button at the top of the page.
+If you are interested in finding out more about the campaign or supporting the project with a gift or pledge, please contact Aimee Friend at afriend@houstonaudubon.org or call 281-300-4918.
 Donations will be accepted until December 31, 2025.
 Cash donations, stocks or appreciated assets, donor-advised funds, and IRA distributions are accepted as well as the option to pledge now and pay later.

 Some of the Birds Who Use Bolivar Flats